soluchi07/soluchi07/README.md

 ---

 ## 🚀 About Me
-I’m a **Computer Science** student and researcher with a passion for digital cell imaging, distributed systems, machine learning and innovative tech solutions.
+I’m a **Computer Science** student and researcher with a passion for distributed systems, machine learning and innovative tech solutions.
 With academic roots from both Nigeria, the U.K. and the U.S., I’ve embraced global perspectives in research and software development.

 ---